 This specifies the maximum unbalance for processors in parallel meshing process.
 A value of 0 forces to balance always.

 This specifies the exact Number of buffer volume mesh cell layers between different levels of refinement.
 1 means that if required only a single intermediate layer is added to match the refinement difference.
-Larger values like 5, will add more intermediate cell layers to gradually cover the refinement difference but greatly effect the mesh size.
+Larger values like 5, will add more intermediate cell layers to gradually cover the refinement difference but greatly affect the mesh size.

 For intermediate size of mesh a value of 3 is recommended.